trungk18/trungk18.github.io/_posts/2018-02-01-analyze-webpack-bundle.md

 ![analyze webpack bundle source-map-explorer](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/alalyze-webpack-03.png)

-One of the obvious parts we can take out is the moment.js locale, which accounts for 167kb and we are not using it at all.
-It happened because when you write `var moment = require('moment')` in your code and pack with webpack, the bundle will include all locale files.
+One of the obvious parts we can take out is the moment.js locale, which accounts for **167kb** and we are not using it at all.
+It happened because when you write `var moment = require('moment')` or `import * as moment from 'moment'` in your code and pack with webpack, the bundle will include all locale files.

 To remove all locale files, I will use the IgnorePlugin.
 Refer to [this question](https://stackoverflow.com/q/25384360/3375906) for more options.